fctchan/InteriorGoodsDirectTask/README.md

 4) Can be edited player' profile

 # How to run
+1) Create .env file

+2) Run `composer install`

-1) To create a database
+3) To create a database
 - php artisan db:create igdgame

-2) Use the migration to create table
+4) Use the migration to create table
-- php artisan make:migration
+- php artisan migrate

-3) Use seeder to create fake data into database
+5) Use seeder to create fake data into database
 - php artisan db:seed --class=DatabaseSeeder